fazleh2010/term-a-llod-demo/README.md

     -F 'datanamespace=http://tbx2rdf.lider-project.eu/data/YourNameSpace/' \
     "http://localhost:8080/initialize"
 ```
-Browse your terminology.
+a) Browser: Go to http://localhost:8080/describe .
 In the browser,you can browse the terms in sorted alphabet order.
-The detail of each term can be seen from by clicking the term.
-You can also browse your term using sparql. \
+The detail of each term can be seen from by clicking the term.\
-a) Browser: Go to http://localhost:8080/describe \
 b) Sparql: Go to http://localhost:8080/status?view=sparql and press query button

 ### Link your terminology